Kissaki/vuepress.github.io/netlify.md

 ```

 The `--force` option applies sensible defaults for this demo.
-Without it, npm will ask you a bunch questions that aren't relevant here.
+Without it, npm will ask you a bunch of questions that aren't relevant here.

 NPM displays the `package.json` it created: